- Hyperbat Limited is a WAE and Unipart Manufacturing Group joint venture

 The UK’s largest independent vehicle battery manufacturer will open in early 2019 in Coventry, creating around ninety new jobs, at a new, multi-million pound, high-tech facility that will produce batteries for future hybrid and electric vehicles.

-The factory will be operated by a new joint venture, also unveiled today and named Hyperbat Limited (Hyperbat), combining the strengths of two of the UK’s leading companies, Williams Advanced Engineering and Unipart Manufacturing Group.
+The factory will be operated by a new joint venture, also unveiled today and named Hyperbat Limited (Hyperbat), combining the strengths of two of the UK’s leading companies, WAE and Unipart Manufacturing Group.
 The move has been welcomed by the Secretary of State for Business, Energy and Industrial Strategy as a significant step forward in the UK’s contribution to reducing carbon emissions.

 The new company and factory combine world-leading expertise in manufacturing, logistics and safe, innovative, high performance vehicle battery technology from Unipart and Williams.
 The facility provides a secure future supply chain for UK-based car-makers as their vehicles transition to electric power, with the potential to provide similar solutions to developing marine and aircraft projects in future.
 Following construction, Hyperbat will begin production at the site in Coventry in early 2019.
 The launch customer for Hyperbat batteries is the Aston Martin Rapide E, which will be a limited production run.